 Here's my guide to visiting the absolutely fantastic Musée Toulouse-Lautrec in Albi France.
 The museum is a must see site in the quaint medieval UNESCO town.
 Albi is nestled in secret out of the way southwest France.
 Despite being a hidden gem in France, Albi is home to a venerable world class museum.

 I have a soft spot for single artist museums, and Albi's Toulouse-Lautrec Museum is particularly sweet.
 The museum is dedicated to French artist and Post-Impressionist painter Henri de Toulouse-Lautrec.
 You may know him from his iconic posters of bawdy fin de siècle spots in Paris, like the Moulin Rouge.

-The Musée Toulouse-Lautrec is housed in Albi's stunning and austere Berbie Palace.
+The Musée Toulouse-Lautrec is housed in Albi's stunning and austere Berbie Palace, part of Albi's UNESCO designation.
 The ancient fortress was a post-crusade statement building flaunting the Christian victory over pesky rebels.
 It's one of the oldest and best preserved castles in France.

 The palace was vacated in the 20th century.
 Rather ironically, the former headquarters of the Inquisition now holds racy paintings of brothels.